SnowPeakAI/snowpeakai.github.io/index.md

 ## 👋 About Me
 I am Guillaume Vidot Damour, the founder of SnowPeak AI.
-With a PhD focused on the robustness of embedded ML systems at **Airbus**, where I also worked on AI-driven aircraft navigation, and experience enhancing security video analysis at **Foxstream**, I’ve refined my skills in building reliable, high-impact AI solutions.
+With a PhD focused on the robustness of embedded ML systems at **Airbus**, where I also worked on AI-driven aircraft navigation, and experience enhancing security video analysis at **Foxstream**, I have refined my skills in building reliable, high-impact AI solutions.

-Now, with **SnowPeak AI**, I’m combining my expertise in ML and passion for trustworthy AI to deliver cutting-edge solutions that make a real difference.
-I’m committed to bridging the gap between theory and practical impact, always learning and evolving to stay ahead.
+Now, with **SnowPeak AI**, I am combining my expertise in ML and passion for trustworthy AI to deliver cutting-edge solutions that make a real difference.
+I am committed to bridging the gap between theory and practical impact, always learning and evolving to stay ahead.